omaray/usability/docs/getting_started.rst

 .. _Google PubSub API: https://cloud.google.com/pubsub/

-In order to achieve so you need to setup your authentication as well as install the ``gax`` library.
+In order to achieve so you need to setup authentication as well as install the ``gax`` library locally.

 Setup Authentication
 ~~~~~~~~~~~~~~~~~~~~